Gordon H. Mansfield Award

 Gordon Mansfield’s service to his country and fellow veterans didn’t stop there.
 In one way it had just begun.
 While serving as the President of the Paralyzed Veterans of America, he was recruited to assist at the VA with some major initiatives that were underway.
 Gordon Mansfield was nominated by President George W. Bush to be Deputy Secretary of Veterans Affairs on November 3, 2003.
 From October 1, 2007 until December 20, 2007 he served as the Acting Secretary of Veterans Affairs.
 While the Deputy Secretary Gordon was frustrated by the Government’s lack of progress in achieving the 3% goal of prime and subcontract awards to service disabled veteran owned small businesses as mandated by Public Law 106-50.
 Gordon was instrumental in the drafting and signing by President Bush of Executive Order 13360, which among other things required agencies to develop plans to achieve the 3% goal, established the GSA “VETS GWAC”, and institutionalized VA’s Center for Veterans Enterprise.
 Under VA’s plan, Gordon demanded accountability by requiring the 3% goal to be part of the performance plan of all VA senior managers who influenced the acquisition process.

-The National Veteran Small Business Coalition (NVSBC) memorializes this great American and passionate veteran small business advocate with the Gordon H. Mansfield Award.
-This award recognizes one veteran small business owner each year who successfully owns and operates a successful small business, provides employment opportunities to veterans, and who, like Gordon H. Mansfield in his most selfless manner, gives back to the veteran community in a substantial and continuous way.
+The National Veteran Small Business Coalition (NVSBC) wishes to memorialize this great American and passionate veteran small business advocate with the establishment of an award to recognize one veteran small business owner a year who successfully owns and operates a successful small business, provides employment opportunities to veterans and who, like Gordon Mansfield in his most selfless manner, gives back to the veteran community in a substantial and continuous way.
+The awardee must demonstrate that they have paid the price, produced, perhaps against the odds, sustained achievement that has required courage, vision, and the ability to make tough choices or determined application and hard work.
+In addition, the awardee must demonstrate sustained employment opportunities for veterans and have devoted themselves to selfless voluntary service to help other veterans.
+Gordon Mansfield paid this kind of ‘Earth Rent’ and has successfully paved the way for all of us who follow.